Peking opera: Song

 Songs in Peking opera are proscribed by a set of common aesthetic values.
 A majority of songs are within a pitch range of an octave and a fifth.
-High pitch is a positive aesthetic value, so a performer will pitch songs at the very top of his or her vocal range.
+High pitch is a positive aesthetic value, so a performer will pitch songs at the very top of their vocal range.
 For this reason, the idea of a song's key has value in Peking opera only as a technical tool for the performer.
 Different performers in the same performance may sing in different keys, requiring the accompanying musicians to constantly retune their instruments or switch out with other players.
 Elizabeth Wichmann describes the ideal basic timbre for Peking opera songs as a "controlled nasal tone".
 Performers make extensive use of vocal vibrato during songs, in a way that is "slower" and "wider" than vibrato used in Western performances.
 The Peking opera aesthetic for songs is summed up by the expression zi zheng qiang yuan, meaning that the written characters should be delivered accurately and precisely, and the melodic passages should be weaving, or "round".

 Music

 The accompaniment for a Peking opera performance usually consists of a small ensemble of traditional melodic and percussion instruments.
 The lead melodic instrument is the jinghu, a small, high-pitched, two-string spike fiddle.
 The jinghu is the primary accompaniment for performers during songs.
 Accompaniment is heterophonic – the jinghu player follows the basic contours of the song's melody, but diverges in pitch and other elements.
 The jinghu often plays more notes per measure than the performer sings, and does so an octave lower.
-During rehearsal, the jinghu player adopts his or her own signature version of the song's melody, but also must adapt to spontaneous improvisations on the part of the performer due to changed performance conditions.
-Thus, the jinghu player must have an instinctive ability to change his or her performance without warning to properly accompany the performer.
+During rehearsal, the jinghu player adopts their own signature version of the song's melody, but also must adapt to spontaneous improvisations on the part of the performer due to changed performance conditions.
+Thus, the jinghu player must have an instinctive ability to change their performance without warning to properly accompany the performer.